Austrian Food In Vienna: 11 Best Local Dishes & Where to Eat Them

 Apfelstrudel is just what it sounds like: apple strudel!
 We have this amazing dessert in the United States, but it tastes even better in Vienna since it originated in Austria.

-Apple strudel to me tastes like a top-notch apple pie.
+Apple strudel tastes like a top-notch apple pie.
 It’s apples, brown sugar, and cinnamon covered in a thin pastry crust.
 Sugar is usually put on top to finish it off.
-Sometimes the dessert is also served with whipped cream or ice cream.
+Sometimes, the dessert is also served with whipped cream or ice cream.

 Wiener Schnitzel